mattwhen/SE-Profile-Generator/README.md

  <br><br>

 ## **How to use**
 Open the project in your IDE, and open terminal in the root folder (SE-Profile-Generator) inside your IDE, or you can open a seprate terminal application and change directories into the root folder.
 Although in my opinion, using the integrated terminal in the IDE is much more convenient.

-Once you're in the correct folder/directory run the following command in the terminal:
-* npm start